n3rdopolis/linuxrcd/README.txt

   More testing

   Perhaps problems can occur with recovery programs that work directly with /usr instead of running from /usr.
-None of them really do right now except mount manager, which creates backups of fstab there

 How to use the ISO:
   burn it, (or put it in a VM), reboot, set the BIOS to boot from the CD if it does not already,